 As you can see, it's quite complex, but it doesn't have to be for the normal Rc hobbyist if you follow what I typed above.

 So how do you go about testing and tuning these settings?
 That part is actually the best part because you get to put many batteries through your quad to get it perfect.
 With that said though, there is no one set of numbers that will work for everyone.
 You can get close with defaults, but to get perfect, it's time to fly.

-Now that you have put some D gain into the gyro, you can more than likely raise the P gain slighty to get a little more crisp feel.
+Now that you have put some D gain into the gyro, you can more than likely raise the P gain slightly to get a little crisper feel.
 Just go out and fly, raise P by 5, fly, and keep doing so until the quad is locked in to your flying style.

 I hope this article was helpful in helping you understand how PID's work and how to tune them.
 Stay tuned for a video based off of this article.
 Now if the weather will just cooperate with me....

 If you would like to print this article out, you can click on the link below for the PDF version.